Frequently Asked Questions

 Furthermore, we have made corrections and clarifications to the text when appropriate.
 Sometimes these changes are minor, as in a spelling correction.
 Other times, these involve a reworking of a section's choices, or something similarly substantial.
 We also include clarifying footnotes for issues that cannot be resolved with a simple correction.
 These clarifications, as well as all corrections (even minor) are noted in appendices for each book.
 Rest assured that we have taken every possible measure to give a pure yet comprehensive representation of the text.

-Project Aon is publishing only the complete, unabridged versions.
+A: Project Aon is publishing only complete, unabridged versions.

 About Project Aon